RzayevTaleh01/lms_02/replit.md

     * Simple hover effects and clean typography
     * Gray background with white content sections
     * Professional, educational institution appearance
+- August 3, 2025: Migration from Replit Agent to standard Replit environment completed successfully:
+  - Successfully migrated project from Replit Agent to Replit with proper role-based data filtering
+  - Implemented teacher-specific data access: teachers now only see their own courses and materials
+  - Implemented student-specific data access: students only see courses they're enrolled in
+  - Added comprehensive access control for lessons, assignments, and materials based on course ownership/enrollment
+  - Fixed security vulnerability where users could access other users' content
+  - Maintained admin access to all data for system management
+  - All workflows and dependencies properly configured and running without errors
 - July 3, 2025: Major programming-focused redesign and interactive platform showcase:
   - Hero banner slider with programming-themed visuals:
     * 3 animated slides with auto-advance every 5 seconds